m4c0/be-cpu/README.md

 * Add a OSH stamp to the back silk
 * Consider a dual hot-link pin header, allowing to "sandwich" the ALU using standard headers
+* Realign the hot-link to be easier to copy over to the ALU

 #### ALU